She’s got your number, Sharon Murdoch, 2014. Ref: DCDL-0030528.

 Aotearoa was the first self-governing country in the world in which women achieved the right to vote.
-However, over 120 years on, gender equality has not yet been achieved here.
+However, over 120 years on, gender equality is still an issue.

-Key question: Why does gender inequality exist in Aotearoa, and what can we do to change this?
+Key question: Why does gender inequality exist in Aotearoa, and how can we change this?